syntax-scribe/sample-typescript-eslint/README.md

 ---

-*Documentation generated on [current date] from TypeScript ESLint source code*
+*Documentation generated on May 23, 2025 from TypeScript ESLint source code*